caiyue1993/PrefsMate/README.md

     }
 ```

-## 3. If needed，make your view controller conform to PrefsSupportable protocol
+## 3. If needed, let your view controller conform to PrefsSupportable protocol

 If you have select and switch action to handle, PrefsSupportable protocol already considered for you.